chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 The syntax is flexible.
 Parameters do not need to be specified in a specific order, but only within the subsection in which they belong.
 All parameter subsections are described in the `parameter section <../../../parameters.html>`_ of the documentation.

 To set-up the square fluidized bed case, we first fill the bed with particles.
 We first introduce the different sections of the parameter file (packing_in_cylinder.prm) needed to run this simulation.
 In this example, we are simulating a squred fluidized that has a half length of 0.1 m, and a side of 0.04 m.
-We use the GridGenerator::subdivided_hyper_rectangle function of Deal.II in order to generate the mesh.
+We use the `subdivided_hyper_rectangle GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html#ac76417d7404b75cf53c732f456e6e971>`_ of deal.II in order to generate the mesh.
 The square bed is divided 40 times in the y direction.
 The following portion of the DEM parameter file shows the function called:

 Mesh